devinacker/omgifol/readme.txt

 Maintained since 0.3.0 by Devin Acker (http://revenant1.net).

 Use `pip install omgifol` to install.
 See manual.html (and module/class docstrings) for usage notes.
-Requires Python 2.7 or Python 3.x.
+Requires Python 3.x.

 Some planned things:

- - UDMF map support
  - Basic Doom 0.4 / 0.5 wad support in master
  - Basic Doom 64 wad support
  - support for non-vanilla/Boom maps in lineinfo